 Dedicated members work to enhance the mission of the AAJC in a variety of programs throughout the year.

-This year the HBCU Spotlight Ensemble selected North Carolina Central University Jazz Ensemble.
+In 2022 the HBCU Spotlight Ensemble selected was the North Carolina Central University Jazz Ensemble.
 NCCU has earned a reputation as one of the premier university programs and is directed by Brian Horton, assistant professor of Jazz Studies.
-They will be joined by guest soloist and one of the finest pianists of his generation Joey Calderazzo, currently serving as Artist in Residence with Branford Marsalis in the Jazz Studies Program.
+They will be joined by a guest soloist and one of the finest pianists of his generation Joey Calderazzo, currently serving as Artist in Residence with Branford Marsalis in the Jazz Studies Program.

 The African American Jazz Caucus aims to promote the rich musical culture legacy of Historically Black Colleges and Universities (HBCU) & Predominately Black Institutions (PBI).